-Andy Agg Group Chief Financial Officer
+Andy AggGroup Chief Financial Officer

-National Grid plc is one of the world's largest investor-owned energy utilities.
+National Grid plc is one of the world's largest investor-owned energy utilities and lies at the heart of a transforming energy system.
 Our vision is to be at the heart of a clean, fair and affordable energy future.
 Our purpose is to bring energy to life.
 Every day we do the right thing, find a better way, and make it happen.
 We have activities in both the UK and the US.
+Our businesses play a vital role in connecting millions of people to the energy they use, while continually seeking ways to make the energy system cleaner.

 UK Electricity Transmission (UK ET) - We own and operate the high-voltage electricity transmission (ET) network in England and Wales.
-Strategic Infrastructure (SI) is a new business unit, which, effective 1 April 2023, will deliver UK ET projects through the Accelerated Strategic Transmission Investment (ASTI) framework to connect 50 GW of offshore generation by 2030.
+The Strategic Infrastructure (SI) business unit was established on 1 April 2023 to deliver major UK ET infrastructure projects through the Accelerated Strategic Transmission Investment (ASTI) framework.

 UK Electricity Distribution (UK ED) - We own and operate the electricity distribution networks for the Midlands, the South West and South Wales.
-The combined network makes us the largest distribution network operator (DNO) group in the UK.
+The UK ED business includes a Distribution System Operator (DSO) which is overseen by an independent panel.

-Electricity System Operator - National Grid Electricity System Operator, which is currently a legally separate part of National Grid, will be fully separated from National Grid later this year, following the passing of the Energy Act in October 2023.
-The newly-created, independent entity will be known as the National Energy System Operator.
-New England - We own and operate electricity transmission facilities and distribution networks across Massachusetts, New Hampshire and Vermont as well as gas distribution networks across Massachusetts.
+Electricity System Operator - National Grid Electricity System Operator, which during the first six months of the year ended 31 March 2025, was a legally separate part of National Grid.
+Following this it is now fully separated from National Grid from 1 October 2024, following the passing of the Energy Act in October 2023.
+The newly-created, independent entity is known as the National Energy System Operator.